 Coeliac Disease is defined as a gastrointestinal disorder in which your immune system starts to attack your own tissues when you eat gluten.
 It’s various symptoms are in common with several other disorders.
-This makes it a lot more challenging to analyze than it should be.
-It is one of the most under diagnosed illnesses in today’s time.
-However, ironically it is one of the most easily curable.
+This makes it a lot more challenging to analyse than it should be.
+It is one of the most under diagnosed illnesses in today’s time and yet, ironically it is one of the most easily curable.

-A grown-up symptom includes abdominal bloating, constipation, weight loss & diarrhea.
-Several grownups not showing these bowel symptoms have been detected after complaining of such symptoms as over-tiredness, depression, bone pains, mouth ulcers or skin rashes
+A grown-up symptom includes abdominal bloating, constipation, weight loss and diarrhoea.
+Several grownups not showing these bowel symptoms have been detected after complaining of such symptoms as over-tiredness, depression, bone pains, mouth ulcers or skin rashes.

 Living with several health problems can complicate things.
 As diabetic patient who is balancing the different levels of carbohydrates, (sugars & starches) with the level of insulin needs a lot of discipline.
 Thus, make sure that you should always consult a specialist & dietitian for certain advice.

-Last but not the least; dealing with both these diseases at the same time can be little difficult but yes right diet and regular workout can certainly help you to fight with them.
+Last but not the least; dealing with both these diseases at the same time can be a little difficult but yes, the right diet and regular workout can certainly help you to fight with them.
 Diet we have already mentioned above but by regular exercise we mean anything like a brisk walk, jogging or running for at least 30-40 minutes daily or 3 days a week.
 Do not forget to follow the recommendations given by your health coach.